Sebastian-Belkner/cunuSHT/README.md

 cunuSHT provides functions to calculate spherical harmonic transforms for any uniform and non-uniform grid.

 It can run on both, CPU and GPU, and can do this for (custom) geometries.
+The code and method are described in: [2406.14542](https://arxiv.org/pdf/2406.14542).

 Operators: